 #11: Copper Highlights on Black Hair Color

 Copper red hair highlights give warm brightness to a dark base and are sure to flatter women with brown eyes.
 Copper is easily the most low-maintenance color in the family of reds.
-On dark hair, you can do some easy lights or foliage to diffuse the base color and create a seamless grow-out.
+You can do some easy lights or foliage on dark hair to diffuse the base color and create a seamless grow-out.

 #12: Subtle Red Highlights on Short Black Bob Hairstyle